G-X42XGP563L

 Encryption and Secure Communication Protocols

-Person using HKC app on their mobile phone
+Person using HKC app on their mobile phone with notifications straight to your phone for quick response if necessary

 One of the best defences against hacking is encryption.
 High-quality alarm systems, like the HKC systems we offer, use encryption to secure the communication between your sensors, control panel, and the SecureComm app.
 This means that even if someone were to intercept the signal, the data would be encrypted and virtually impossible to decipher.